Written by Rebecca Peters-Golden

 Make the cornbread muffins:

-Preheat the oven to 400 ˚F and line 9-10 wells of a standard muffin tin with paper liners.
+- Preheat the oven to 400 degrees F and line 8 wells of a standard muffin tin with paper liners.

 Make the mac and cheese:

-Prepare the mac and cheese according to box directions (adding the 4 tablespoons butter and the cheese packet) and leave the mac and cheese in the pot.
+- Prepare the mac and cheese according to box directions (adding the 4 tablespoons butter, 1/2 cup milk, and the cheese packet).

-Top the mac and cheese with the cornbread mixture and bake for about 20 minutes, or until the top is lightly golden brown.
+- Bake for about 15 minutes, or until the topping is golden brown.